 -

 Practice Active Listening: Before you state your own views, listen carefully to what others have to say.
 This will help you understand their perspectives and tailor your response accordingly.
 Active listening involves paying attention, asking clarifying questions, and summarizing what you've heard.
-By actively listening, you can ensure that you're responding appropriately and respectfully, leading to more productive conversations.
+By actively listening, you can confirm that you're responding appropriately and respectfully, leading to more productive conversations.

 FAQ